What is expected of me as a participant?

-Synchronous online activities are scheduled through a poll of participant availability.
-Inevitably, finding a time that works for everyone is difficult but multiple meetings are offered to try to give everyone both synchronous and asynchronous experiences.
+Synchronous online activities are tricky as it requires a lot for us all to make the same time available.
+Synchronous events in #DigPINS are scheduled through a poll of participant availability.
+Inevitably, finding a time that works for everyone is difficult and this year is particularly tricky as we have global partners who are ahead of us by six hours.
 When a synchronous meeting time does not work for a participant facilitators encourage them to be creative with finding asynchronous ways to engage the community in the topic.

 Backchannel to Public

-#DigPINS also blends the range of public context in which participants work over public and more closed spaces.
-This simply means that some online environments will be more open and public than others.
-For example posting to the blog is an open and public space that can be viewed by anyone with the URL while communications in Slack are invite only.
-Our SNC cohort will have our own Slack and our partners at Davidson and Kenyon will also have their own backchannels.
-Additionally, Slack provides a place for one to one communication between individuals – direct message.
+#DigPINS blends a range of public context; participants work over public and more closed spaces.
+This simply means that some online environments are intended to be more open and public than others.
+For example, posting to the blog is a space that is intended to be open and public which can be viewed by anyone with the URL, while communications in Slack are intended to only be seen by those in the Slack workspace (other #DigPINS participants), and communications in our “private UM-D” channel in Slack are only available to our UM-D cohort.

 Heutagogy: Self-directed learning

-Though #DigPINS is not a “course” we are a networked group of cohorts who are learning together outside of a traditional course or classroom and heutagogy is an interesting way to frame the kind of learning that is possible in such an environment.
+Over the year’s we have been careful to not think of #DigPINS as a “course”.
+We are a networked group of community cohorts who are learning together outside of a traditional course or classroom.
+Heutagogy is an interesting way to frame the kind of learning that is possible in such an environment.